mdsheraj123/miniFlipkart/README.md

 2. View products for sale
 // GET ON /api/marketItem/forsale
 3. Place an order for multiple products:
+// POST on /api/order/ with id: which is marketItem _id: and quantity:
 a.
 While placing a new order, the customer's last purchase price for every product that has been purchased in the past should be shown along with the current price.
 // GET on /api/order/
 b.
 Only products which are “In stock” should be allowed to order.
-// POST on /api/order/ with id: which is marketItem _id: and quantity
 4. View past orders
 // GET on /api/order/